-There are a number of foods that you should try to introduce to your diet to give your immune system a boost, but if you don’t fancy chewing on raw broccoli or garlic, you could try one or more of these five drinks instead.
+There are a number of foods that you should try to introduce to your diet to support your immune system, but if you don’t fancy chewing on raw broccoli or garlic, you could try one or more of these five drinks instead.
 As well as being super tasty, they’ll be even easier for your body to digest and absorb because they’re in fluid form.

 Hot lemon and ginger tea